bonny/texttv.nu/app/bower_components/ionic/README.md

 The best place to start with Ionic is our [documentation page](http://ionicframework.com/docs/).

-Note: __Ionic is Alpha software__ and currently best supports iOS 6+ and Android 4.1+ (though we are working on Android performance improvements).
+Note: Ionic currently best supports iOS 6+ and Android 4.1+, with limited support for Android 2.3.
 Ionic is changing quickly as we work towards the beta.

 # What is Ionic?